What’s the state of SAS? Will the 24G standard help SAS drives thrive in an increasingly NVMe-oriented data center landscape?

 Driving The Future

-While the game is far from up for either SAS or SATA drives, the performance boost of NVMe positions the flash-native protocol favorably for the future, particularly as the market for all-flash arrays expands.
+While the game is far from up for either SAS or SATA drives, the performance boost of NVMe positions the flash-native protocol favorably for the future, particularly as low-latency AI applications continue to be a central concern in data center design.

-The reality, of course, remains more nuanced, particularly in the cloud environment.
+The reality remains nuanced, particularly in the cloud environment.
 “It’s pretty clear that SSD and NVMe-based platforms will continue to grow in the coming years as new hardware deployments better optimized to today’s needs and edge applications displace legacy ones,” says Stephen Buckler, chief operating officer of Horizon Technology.

 SAS Drives and The Data Tsunami

-There’s so much data in the offing— a tidal wave of bits waiting to break—that it seems quite likely that data center HDD (buoyed by its favorable economics) will hold its place as the primary storage medium for mass data in the decade ahead.
+There’s so much data in the offing— a tidal wave of bits breaking as we speak—that it seems quite likely that data center HDD (buoyed by its favorable economics) will hold its place as the primary storage medium for mass data in the decade ahead.

-And within this explosive context, it seems equally likely that SAS will retain its status as a tried and tested interface for mass data storage—at least for the foreseeable future.
-Nonetheless, we’ll be keeping a close eye on the continued reduction of all-flash data tco, and the impact this will have on the share of interfaces in the storage mix.
+And within this explosive context, it seems equally likely that SAS will retain its status as a tried and tested interface for affordable mass data storage—at least for the foreseeable future.
+Nonetheless, we’ll be keeping a close eye on the continued surge in NVMe flash, and the impact this will have on the share of interfaces in the storage mix.

 For real-time pricing and market insights on SAS drives, get in touch with the expert team at Horizon Technology.
 With 25 years’ experience managing enterprise drives and enjoying trusted relationships with each of the major drive makers, we offer solutions that will meet your needs while exceeding your expectations.